Supergirl (1984 film): Home media

-In 2002, Anchor Bay re-issued the 138 minute "Director's Cut" separately.
+In 2002, Anchor Bay reissued the 138-minute "Director's Cut" separately.
 In November 2006, coinciding with the home video release of Superman Returns, Warner Home Video, now owning the rights to the film through their parent company Warner Bros., released a single-disc DVD featuring the 124-minute "International Version" cut of the film, with only some extra material being carried over from the former out-of-print Anchor Bay releases, a commentary by director Jeannot Szwarc and Special Project Consultant Scott Bosco, and the theatrical trailer.
 This Warner Bros. release includes an edited version of the audio commentary from the Anchor Bay release.
 All comments about Anchor Bay are edited out.

 It was reissued on 17 July 2018, under the Warner Archive Collection label as a two–disc set, with the International Cut on Blu-ray (in a new 1080p HD remaster), and the "Director's Cut" on DVD, mastered in SD as the only surviving element of the longer version is from the same StudioCanal print used for the previous Anchor Bay release.
 The commentary from the 2000 video release, "The Making of Supergirl" Featurette, and a theatrical trailer were carried over to WAC's latest issue.